Inventory Batch

 Number of Inventory Batches

 While each Batch can contain up to 5,000 records, sending only a small number of batches may reduce processing efficiency.
 The Batch API is designed to handle multiple datasets concurrently, distributing the workload across the platform for asynchronous processing.
-To maximize performance, it is recommended to spread a full dataset across 10 individual Inventory Batches.
+To maximize performance, it is recommended to spread a full dataset across 10 individual Batches.

 Example:

-For 15,000 inventory updates, instead of splitting them into 3 batches of 5,000 records each, divide them into 10 datasets of 1,500 records.
+For 15,000 updates, instead of splitting them into 3 batches of 5,000 records each, divide them into 10 datasets of 1,500 records.
 This ensures optimal load distribution.
 As update volumes grow, the integration should scale accordingly, maintaining a minimum of 10 datasets until individual batches reach the 5,000-record limit, after which additional batches can be added.

 Spread of Inventory Batches

-When running a Job with more than 10 Inventory Batches, it’s common to have several batches containing a maximum of 5,000 records and one smaller batch with fewer records.
-To ensure more consistent processing, it’s recommended that the total updates be distributed evenly across all Inventory Batch datasets.
+When running a Job with more than 10 Batches, it’s common to have several batches containing a maximum of 5,000 records and one smaller batch with fewer records.
+To ensure more consistent processing, it’s recommended that the total updates be distributed evenly across all Batch datasets.

 Example: